rvagg/delayed/README.md

 ---------------------------------------------

-## Licence & copyright
+## Licence & Copyright

-*Delayed* is Copyright (c) 2014 Rod Vagg <@rvagg> and licenced under the MIT licence.
+*Delayed* is Copyright (c) 2014 Rod Vagg <@rvagg> and licensed under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE.md file for more details.